Click on each question to expand, if we happened to miss something, please contact us directly.

 How soon can a family hear back regarding the decision process?

-All decisions are made within 30 days of receiving all applicable paperwork.
+All decisions are made within 10 to 30 days of receiving all applicable paperwork.

 Do you have a waiting list for entry to the program?